Balloon Bombs: What are they?

 air to compensate for different altitudes across the Pacific, they looked like

 giant jellyfish.
-The incendiary bomb was the biggest concern.
+The incendiary bombs were the biggest concern.
 During the dry

-season it could turn forest areas into an uncontrolled holocaust.
+season it could turn forest areas into an uncontrolled holocausts we have seen in recent years.

 pasted together and sealed with a potato paste.
 High school girls provided the major part